 Why do your kits and flat packs come in three different heights?

-300mm is good general height for those people who are able to knee while attending the bed; 600mm is the perfect height for wheelchair users and 750mm is a good height for those who would prefer to stand without bending too much.
+300mm is good general height for those people who are able to kneel while tending the bed; 600mm is the perfect height for wheelchair users and 750mm is a good height for those who would prefer to stand without bending too much.

 Can I buy these from garden centres?

 No, they are only available direct from us.
-Please email your enquiries to [email protected] and let us know what you’re interested in and where you are.
+Please email your enquiries to [email protected] or call us on our freephone number of 01422 419 555 and let us know what you’re interested in and where you are.

 How are they shipped out?

 Due to the very heavy weight of these and all of our other products, they are sent out strapped to pallets through the national road haulage network.
 Due to the kit form, even 3 metre long raised beds are stacked on individual pallets making them suitable for relatively small delivery vehicles that can in turn access narrow lanes.

 Delivery to most of mainland Britain is included, however there is a small additional charge for the Highlands, Islands and Northern Ireland, depending upon your postcode.
 Please contact us for specific prices in you are in one of these areas.

 How long does delivery take?